coderdojobelfast/java/cheatsheets.md

 Here's another way to do a loop.
 It's simpler than `for`, and it's called `while`.

-It basically just keeps going round the loop until its condition isn't true any more.
+It basically just keeps going round the loop, making a test each time, until the test isn't true any more.
 Here's one from our `ArrayAddMoreBlocks` plugin:

 ```java
     while (towerBase.getY() < towerLoc.getY()) {